mbalitoh56/Hospital_Appointment_Scheduling/template_analysis.md

 # Justification for Selection

-For the Hospital Appointment Scheduling System, the best choice is **Automated Kanban because** because:
+For the Hospital Appointment Scheduling System, the best choice is **Automated Kanban** because:

 - It supports sprint tracking with built-in automation.